fvettore/cephbackup/README.md

 If a hardened (immutable) backup is set on the storage side (strongly suggested!!!!) setup immutability in synch with the above retention thresold otherwise folder cleanup will fail.

+Otherwise you can setup IMMUTABLE backup with is own retention on your target with the scripts in the TARGETSIDE folder.

 ## Listing available restore points

 Simply launch *./bklist.php* script with the name of the VM as unique arg.
 A list of available restore points will be displayed